Fish Oil Benefits: Why Take Fish Oil Daily for Your Health

 Fish oil comes from the fatty parts of fish like salmon, tuna, mackerel, and sardines.
 These fish get omega-3 fatty acids, which contribute to better health, by eating microalgae or smaller fish that have these important nutrients.
 Why are omega-3 fatty acids, especially EPA and DHA, so vital?
 They play a key role in many body functions.
 They help with cell growth, development, and decreasing inflammation.

-What Is Fish Oil? – Composition and Key Components
+What Is Fish Oil?
+Main Nutrients and Active Components

 Fish oil mainly contains two important omega-3 fatty acids: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 These fatty acids, along with flaxseed oil, help make fish oil a great source of nutrition.
 Both provide various health benefits, but they work a bit differently in the body.